martin-stepwolf/laravel8-livewire-publications/README.md

 ### Running Queues

-There are some processes to send an email when a publication has a new comment, to run it execute:
+There is a queue generated when a publication has a new comment and an email is sent to the publication owner, to run queues execute:

 ```
 sail artisan queue:listen